On Infinite Prefix Normal Words: Basics

-In other words, a word is prefix normal (i.e. $1$-prefix normal) if no factor has more $1$s than the prefix of the same length.
-Note that unless further specified, by prefix normal we mean $1$-prefix normal.
+In other words, a word is prefix normal if no factor has more $1$s than the prefix of the same length.
 Given a binary word $w$, we say that a factor $u$ of $w$ {\em satisfies the prefix normal condition} if $|u|_1 \leq P_w(|u|)$.

 \begin{example} The word $110100110110$ is not prefix normal since the factor $11011$ has four $1$s, which is more than in the prefix $11010$ of length 5.
 The word $110100110010$, on the other hand, is prefix normal.
-The infinite word $(11001)^\omega$ is not prefix normal, because of the factor $111$, but the word $(11010)^\omega$ is. \end{example}
+The infinite word $(11001)^\omega$ is not prefix normal, because it has $111$ as a factor, which has more $1$s than the prefix of length 3, but the word $(11010)^\omega$ is. \end{example}

 The following facts about infinite prefix normal words are immediate.

 \begin{lemma} \begin{enumerate} \item For all $u \in \EL_{\fin}$, the word $w = u0^{\omega} \in \EL_{\inf}$. \item Let $w\in \{0,1\}^{\omega}$.
 Then $w\in \EL$ if and only if for all $i\geq 1$, $\pref_w(i) \in \EL$. \end{enumerate} \end{lemma}